threnjen/threnjen/README.md

 I am a Cloud Data Architect/Data Engineer with a focus on deployment, backend development, and automation.
 I have extensive experience with numerous AWS cloud services including Lambda, ECS/Fargate, Redshift, RDS, DynamoDB, ElastiCache, S3, and more.
 Beyond AWS service usage, I am also proficient in areas of AWS infrastructure such as networking and permissions management within the cloud environment.
 With a strong proficiency in Python, I specialize in building robust data pipelines and automating tasks to streamline processes.

+At Home Partners of America, I manage a small team of data engineers who provide critical AWS backend development, support, and deployment for the Analytics team.

 ---

 - 🔭 I’m currently working on  [**BoardGameGeek Games Recommender**](https://github.com/threnjen/boardgamegeek) and [**Monte Carlo AI Framework**](https://github.com/threnjen/azul_summer_pavilion)